seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 ## nothing added to commit but untracked files present (use "git add" to track)
 ```

-Now that we're added an image to our repository, let's add a `.gitignore` file
+Now that we've added an image to our repository, let's add a `.gitignore` file
 to make sure Git doesn't track these kinds of files.